Quantum advantage in a unified scenario and secure detection of resources: Our task

-We now consider that the random variable is $d$-dimensional.
+We now consider that the random variable is $d$-dimensional and following the $d=3$ case, we briefly provide the description of the game.
 So, the value of $X$ is given by- $x_i\in\{x_1, x_2, \dots, x_d\}$.
 A value of $X$ is sent to Alice randomly.
 At the same time, Bob receives a `$j$' value, where $j$ is associated with $S_j$. $S_j$ contains only two values of $X$, the original value which is sent to Alice and some other value.
 By sending a `$j$' value to Bob, he is basically instructed that the value, which is sent to Alice, belongs to $S_j$.
 There are total $^dC_2$ = $d(d-1)/2$ ways to define various $S_j$s.
 However, for a given $x_i$, there are $d-1$ allowed values of `$j$'.
 We mention that Bob does not know which value of $X$ is sent to Alice, likewise, which `$j$' value is sent to Bob is not known to Alice.
 The task of Bob is to identify the value of $X$ which is sent to Alice.
 Here non-zero error probability is allowed.
 In this regard, Alice sends either cbit or a qubit to help Bob.
 The task can be accomplished if and only if it is always possible to achieve a success probability $p>1/2$ in identifying the value of $X$ no matter which value is sent to Alice or what information is obtained by Bob.
 It is relatively easier to prove that when Alice is allowed to send only a cbit to Bob, the task cannot be accomplished.
 However, in the following, we provide stronger observation.

 \begin{proposition} The task can be accomplished if Alice sends a qubit to Bob.
 Again, it may require high dimensional classical communication for accomplishing the task.
-Thus, it establishes an arbitrarily large quantum-classical separation. \end{proposition}
+Thus, it establishes a large separation between the quantum and the classical communication. \end{proposition}